Toolbox

 This activity contains qualitative and quantitative tools that allow the description and calculation of future scenario (that might include desirable and undesirable situations) analyse their impacts on the territory and thus clarify and anticipate possible futures.
 Scenarios should be defined on the basis of a time horizon.
 They can also be calculated on the basis of short-, medium - and long - term projections.

 To build the scenarios, some assumptions need to be first established, defining what are the minimum conditions needed for each "as usual", optimal and strategic scenario to develop.
 To do this, review the narratives of each of the scenarios developed previously (T25 Scenario Building Narratives).
 Then, there needs to be a selection of variables that will be studied under each scenario.
-These can vary and depend on the scope of the planning process but need to be linked to sustainable development, such as population growth, urban expansion projections, requirements for public space and urban services, etc. After the variables are selected, they need to be calculated for each of the scenarios.
+These can vary and depend on the scope of the planning process but need to be linked to sustainable development.
+Such variables include but are not limited to population projections, urban expansion or densification demand, requirements for public space and urban services, etc. After the variables are selected, they need to be calculated for each of the scenarios.

-To calculate population growth and urban footprint, the team can use T19 Urban Expansion Projection.
+To calculate population growth and urban footprint, the team can use T24 Demographic and Density Projection.
 This uses population census data to first estimate projections in a defined timeframe.
-Then, the required urban land area to fit that population growth is calculated, according to different density scenarios that correspond to the scale and current development of the city.
+Then, different scenarios can be studied.
+First, if no expansion is required, a projection of the new population density can be calculated, considering the population growth.
+Second, if a planned urban expansion area is needed, scenarios of the required urban land area can be projected, considering the current and other benchmarks of population density.
 Density averages by type of single-family or multi-family housing should be considered, as well as ensuring that the growth rate of the urban footprint (area that the city expands) is aligned to the projected population growth.
+It should be noted that suitability analysis (in T18 Analysis and Cartography Checklist) should accompany the planned urban expansion projections.
+As urban expansion often requires new infrastructure and social facility investments, densification and infill development options should be assessed prior to any expansion decisions.

 Finally, it is recommended to estimate the provision of public services such as water demand, electricity consumption, sanitation services, solid waste management, road network infrastructure, etc. in order to know the demand for each type of service, and to establish a basis for the strategies to propose the amount of primary infrastructure or public investments required.